BUCK-LCO-NCI/DivProt/README.md

 ```
 for f in *.ssX; do python3 pre_processing.py $f ../original_fasta.fasta; done
 ```
-Once this is done, you'll want to create on meraged file of all the XX.ssX.fastqish files.
-This file containes the sequence name, secondary structure prediction, and phred score of each position structure.
+Once this is done, you'll want to create one merged file of all the XX.ssX.fastqish files.
+This file contains the sequence name, secondary structure prediction, and phred score of each position structure.
 Create the file with something like:
 ```
 awk 1 *ssX.fastqish > whatever_file_name_you_want (e.x. original_fasta_name.ss3.fastqish)